 Enhance Visibility into ERP Data Access and Usage:

 A critical component of ITAR compliance often lacking in SAP is real-time visibility into user behavior around data access and usage.
 Native SAP logging capabilities were not designed with data security in mind.
-Appsian360 allows organizations to continuously monitor data access and usage and proactively alerts security teams to anomalous activity, particularly useful for ensuring non-U.S. citizens are not accessing data they shouldn’t.
+Enhanced activity tracking allows organizations to continuously monitor data access and usage and proactively alerts security teams to anomalous activity, particularly useful for ensuring non-U.S. citizens are not accessing data they shouldn’t.

-Learn How Pathlock Helps You Enforce Controls in a Single Policy for Better ITAR Compliance
+Learn How Pathlock Helps You Establish the Control and Visibility Required for Stronger ITAR Compliance

 What makes ITAR unique from other data privacy regulations is the importance it places on citizenship, certifications, and network/location attributes.
 Pathlock can help your organization capture these and other attributes and provide the tools for enforcing them in a single policy.

-Contact the SAP data security experts at Pathlock Security to find out how we can help you leverage policy-based controls to eliminate the complexities required with RBAC alone and more efficiently achieve ITAR compliance.
+Contact the SAP data security experts at Pathlock to find out how we can help you implement dynamic data masking for stronger UI data encryption, attribute-based access controls for data loss prevention and enhanced activity tracking.